-Heidi Onkst has more than 20 years of nonprofit management and fundraising experience in the Washington, D.C. metropolitan area, preceded by more than a decade of management, client focused retail and event experience in the private sector.
-In 2015, she joined The Nature Conservancy’s (TNC) Maryland/DC chapter as director of philanthropy.
-Before TNC, she spent 9 and a half years in development at the University of Maryland, College Park.
-Her UMD tenure included five years with The Clarice Smith Performing Arts Center, followed by four-and-a-half years in the central office, focusing on scholarships and campus-wide initiatives.
+Heidi Onkst is the Vice President of Advancement for Strathmore, a multi-disciplinary arts center in North Bethesda, MD.
+She has more than 25 years of nonprofit management and fundraising experience in the Washington, D.C. metropolitan area, preceded by more than a decade of management, client-focused retail, and event experience in the private sector.
+Before joining the Strathmore team in 2019, Heidi served as the Director of Philanthropy at The Nature Conservancy’s Maryland DC Chapter.
+Prior to TNC, she spent 9.5 years in development at the University of Maryland, College Park.
+Her tenure at the flagship campus included 5 years with The Clarice Smith Performing Arts Center, followed by 4.5 years in the central office, focusing on scholarships and campus-wide initiatives.
 Prior to UMD, Heidi served for 11 years as the director of development for Round House Theatre and oversaw their $21 million capital campaign.
 Heidi holds a Bachelor of Arts degree in theatre from the University of South Florida (Tampa) and is a ’99 graduate and active member of Leadership Montgomery.

 Marchlena (Marci) Rodgers (M.F.A. design '16)